 The HU Difference

 Students have the option to major in exercise and movement science, sports and exercise studies, 3-2 athletic training, or occupation therapy assistance.
 Classes incorporate concepts from biology, chemistry, physics, and math, applying these ideas to better understand the human body.
 At HU, there are countless opportunities to gain experience through internships, practicum courses, and service learning.

 Students develop technical skills by using state-of-the-art equipment such as the Bod Pod, Metabolic Cart, iWorx and more.
 Students will have the chance to develop and implement their own research studies to study various functions of the body.
 The Department of Kinesiology works with local hospital Parkview to link students with internships which can open up to careers after graduation.

 Dr. Fred Miller III, a native of Lagro, Indiana, earned his B.S. in exercise science from Huntington University in 2000.
 He balanced his studies with his athletic endeavors and managed to participate in four sports including cross country, golf, track and field and baseball.
 Now an avid marathon runner, and a recent overall winner of the 2015 Indianapolis Marathon, he also has gone the distance in his education.

 Dr. Miller is a member of the American College of Sports Medicine (ACSM) and a certified ACSM Exercise Physiologist (ACSM EP-C).
 He also is a member of the National Strength and Conditioning Association (NSCA) and a Certified Strength and Conditioning Specialist (CSCS).
 His continued education, coupled with the foundation he received at HU, prepared him for a classroom of his own.
 He served as an associate professor of kinesiology and academic advisor for exercise science students at Anderson University.
-Dr. Miller is the department chair and an associate professor of exercise science as well as the head cross country coach at Huntington University.
+Dr. Miller is the department chair and a professor of exercise science at Huntington University.